 It didn’t take long for Lagrange Point to make a mark for themselves and without noticing, Okawa‘s character, Kira Himuro was an instant fan favorite.
-Lagrange Point were a breath of fresh air when they debuted.
+Lagrange Point was a breath of fresh air when they debuted.

-In the middle of the music and seiyuu industries that are overcrowded with pop acts, this duo showcased flawless vocals, exciting performances, a classy rock sound with some sprinkles of pop in the lyrics and conquered everyone with their explosive charisma.
+In the middle of the music and seiyuu industries that are overcrowded with pop acts, this duo showcased flawless vocals, exciting performances, a classy rock sound with some sprinkles of pop in the lyrics, and conquered everyone with their explosive charisma.

 Toyonaga was polishing his dance skills from Okawa that lists dancing as one of his areas of expertise; Okawa was learning from Toyonaga how to have more control over his vocals.